pancongliang/openshift/loging/clf-test.md

-# When there are multiple log-aggregators, simulate the failure of 1 log-aggregator to see if the vector can continue to forward logs
+### When there are multiple log-aggregators, simulate the failure of 1 log-aggregator to see if the vector can continue to forward logs

 env: openshift 4.12 openshift logging5.7
 1.Kafka can receive logs normally
 ~~~
+$ oc get clusterloggings.logging.openshift.io instance -o yaml
+···
+spec:
+  collection:
+    logs:
+      type: vector

 $ oc get clusterlogforwarders instance -o yaml
 ···
 spec: